kankshat/kankshat.github.io/README.md

 Thanks for checking out my site!

-A simple, minimalist template that actually began life as an unused redesign of my personal site.
-Includes a (configurable) parallax background effect, Poptrox-powered lightbox gallery, a bunch of pre-styled elements, and Sass sources for the Sass-inclined.
+A simple, minimalist template that includes a (configurable) parallax background effect, Poptrox-powered lightbox gallery, a bunch of pre-styled elements, and Sass sources for the Sass-inclined.